 The scale is as follows:

-Acid Test - Some minerals contain carbon and oxygen and will have a fizzing action when vinegar or HCL is applied.
-HCL is hydrochloric acid. and should be handled with care.
+Some minerals contain carbon and oxygen and will have a fizzing action when vinegar or HCL is applied.
+HCL is hydrochloric acid and should be handled with care.
 If you do not have HCL, then try vinegar.
 I recommend trying vinegar first anyway.
 Drop one or two drops of vinegar onto your mystery mineral and look for any fizzing reaction.
 Please note that the vinegar is a mild acid and the fizz action isn't as prominent as it would be with HCL.
 I use a magnifying glass and good lighting to look for the fizzing.
-It's also important to note that this test works best with a rough speciman.
+It's also important to note that this test works best with a rough specimen.
 If there is no fizz, then try HCL.
 Any fizzing action will tell you that your mineral is a carbonate.
-I use this test ot help identify Calcite.
+I use this test to help identify Calcite.
 Other possibilities include: Aragonite, Dolomite, Azurite, Magnesite, Rhodocrosite and others.
+Check out this video where I show you how to perform the acid test.

 Most crystal folks really have no interest in mineral identification techniques.
 I totally understand that!
 But it is important to have some knowledge, especially when purchasing crystals and minerals.
 A great tip is to research.
 Look up: How to identify......(and fill in the blank).
 For example, "How to identify Jade".
 You will find wonderful articles with tips.
 A great resource for the physical characteristics of crystals and minerals (hardness, streak, chemical composition, etc.) is http://www.mindat.org/